wpmdalamin/Photography-Services-client-site/README.md

 - The Home page services section you see only three services available but if click see all button then you will see all the services.
 All services are from Mongodb server
 - The service details pages you can add review but you must have to login.
 - if you go to add services page you can add a service but you must have to login to add service.
+- then my-reviews pages you can see all the reviews of yours.

 ## Thanks